Curved Page Divider

 We briefly mentioned it before, but the financial impact of becoming a foster parent is significantly less than raising a biological child.
 That is not to say that having children is a bad idea, but rather for comparison for prospective foster parents.
 We've thrown a lot of big and potentially scary numbers at you thus far, but they're not any heavier than raising your biological children.

 For example, the average cost of raising a child from birth until 18 in America is nearly a quarter of a million dollars.
-Sure, tax credits and other benefits also help parents, but foster care systems offer many routes for extra care costs and support.
+Sure, tax credits and other benefits also help parents, but foster care systems offer numerous routes for covering extra care costs and providing support.

 Now Relax

 Now that we've laid all the cards on the table, you may be slightly overwhelmed.
 This isn't an effort to talk anyone out of foster care - quite the opposite.
-It is of the utmost importance that foster parents understand every nook and cranny of the foster care system and the potential financial impacts it may have on their families.
+It is of the utmost importance that foster parents understand every aspect of the foster care system and the potential financial implications it may have on their families.

 Many of the numbers and ramifications above are overwhelming enough to make your head spin.
 The good news is that Virginia has your back regarding maintenance payments, reimbursements, and other allowances for foster parents.

 The cost of raising a child in a happy and healthy home is never cheap.
-The difference in being a foster parent is that organizations like fosterva.org help you navigate the financial obstacles and the educational and nurture-related answers many new parents lack.
+The difference in being a foster parent is that organizations like fosterva.org help you navigate the financial obstacles and provide the educational and nurturing support that many new parents lack.

-This guide has been aimed toward thoroughly preparing you (not scaring you) for the beautiful journey you are considering.
+This guide has been designed to thoroughly prepare you (not scare you) for the beautiful journey you are considering.

 Call Today to Talk About Being a Foster Parent

 There is much to talk about regarding the financial impact of being a foster parent in Virginia.
-As with most government programs, there are several requirements but significant benefits to completing those requirements.
+As with most government programs, there are several requirements, but significant benefits are associated with completing them.

 If you've made it this far in this article, you are interested in becoming a foster parent.
-Many of these requirements can seem overwhelming - even mind-numbing - at first, but the professionals at Fosterva.org are passionate, dedicated, and more than ready to help you begin your journey as a foster parent.
+Many of these requirements can seem overwhelming - even mind-numbing - at first.
+Still, the professionals at Fosterva.org are passionate, dedicated, and more than ready to help you begin your journey as a foster parent.
 Please, reach out to us!